 In your experience, what one thing do you suggest we change, add, or improve going forward?

 What one or two things have you seen other companies do successfully that we should explore?

 What specific ideas do you have to increase the likelihood of our success?

 Assuming we are successful, what will look different to you?

 How can I better help our team and the business in the future?

 Boards: Offer specific suggestions for the future.
 Focus on what can be changed or done tomorrow, not rehashing past mistakes.
 Then support efforts to change or implement the ideas going forward, even as you evaluate improvement with honesty and courage.
 Providing feed forward suggestions does not negate the value of feedback or the need to check progress.
 It simply asks that you reframe the conversation, offering ideas for solutions aimed at achieving shared goals.

-As we close out 2020, we can certainly reflect on 'what was' and learn from the experience.
-Importantly, let’s open the new year with a clean slate and an emphasis on what we’ll do differently or better in the future.
+Closing out any year, you can certainly reflect on 'what was' and learn from the experience.
+Importantly, open the new year with a clean slate and an emphasis on what you’ll do differently or better in the future.
 Partnering closely with the board and obtaining suggestions for the future strengthens the relationship and expands our thinking and actions.
 It inspires possibility.